Durak-Git/EffectMacroTorg/README.md

 Others surely, that's why it's mainly for a personnal use.

 # Previous League information hidden from here, edit to see
+(Many informations that take a lot of place)
 <!--- [](https://img.shields.io/badge/Foundry-v0.8.6-informational)
 <!--- Downloads @ Latest Badge
 <!--- replace <user>/<repo> with your username/repository -->